+The random find - thanks to the Give Mondays movement to spread happiness - presented me with a question that many of us face: what shall I do with this unexpected windfall?
 The situation arises with a large inheritance from a relative, bonus at work, lottery win or, like me, finding a small amount on the street.

 Standard economics says…

 Standard economic theories of how we spend and save money assume that people take a long-term view and base their saving and spending decisions on their expected income and expenditure over their entire life.
 Examples of these theories include the lifecycle and the permanent income models.

 But research about windfalls – unexpected gains that are likely to only happen rarely – show that this isn’t the case, and, interestingly, whether the windfall is small or large affects how we spend it.

 Small windfalls, such as a coupon or voucher, tax return or winning an office sweepstake, should in theory have no effect on spending.
 The amount is so small when considered against lifetime income that it is effectively negligible: €1,000 over the course of 60 years doesn’t make a substantial change to a day-to-day budget.
 But academics Katherine Milkman and John Beshears find that even a windfall of $10 does indeed change spending, with people purchasing items that they wouldn’t usually buy.

 The researchers suggest that the reason we spend windfalls differently to other forms of income is due to mental accounting.
 Explained in detail here, mental accounting is our tendency to think about income and spending as belonging to certain categories, or “accounts”.
 Although money is fungible (one euro is the same as another and can be treated as such), in reality many people don’t treat it that way.